Etomidate: Hong Kong

 Etomidate is regulated as Part 1 poison under the Pharmacy and Poisons Regulations (Cap.
 138A), which states that possessing etomidate without provisions is punishable by a fine of up to HK$100,000 and imprisonment for two years.
 Due to the increasing imports of space oil, the 2024 Policy Address has stated that the control of etomidate will be tightened.
 Etomidate is classed as a controlled drug on 14 February 2025 by the Dangerous Drugs Ordinance (Cap.
 134), which states that illegal possession or smoking, inhaling, ingesting and injecting space oil is liable to a maximum penalty of imprisonment of seven years and a fine of HK$1,000,000, while trafficking or illegal importing etomidate is liable to a maximum penalty of life imprisonment and a fine of HK$5,000,000.

 Singapore

 In Singapore, etomidate is currently classified as a Class C drug under the Misuse of Drugs Act since 1 September 2025 due to the burgeoning abuse of etomidate in vapes (which have themselves been illegal in Singapore since 1 February 2018 and are known in Singapore as Kpods, a reference to ketamine due to their similar side effects).
 Etomidate sellers, distributors and importers can be punished with a mandatory jail term of between two to twenty years and mandatory caning of between two and fifteen strokes.
-Punishments for vape-related crimes have also been increased, to a fine of at least S$500 and/or a jail term with vapers also facing mandatory rehabilitation at either an approved rehabilitation centre or the Drug Rehabilitation Centre.
+Punishments for vape-related crimes have also been increased, to a fine of at least S$500 or a jail term with vapers also facing mandatory rehabilitation at either an approved rehabilitation centre or the Drug Rehabilitation Centre.

+Taiwan

+Etomidate is being imported from China since 2023.
+Due to an uptick of criminal incidents and traffic accidents related to etomidate use in vapes, etomidate was listed as a Category 3 narcotic in June 2024 and upgraded to Category 2 in November.
+However, cases of driving under influence was still rising despite being regulated, causing major public concerns and prompting the authorities to list etomidate as a Category 1 narcotic in June 2026.
+Under Taiwan laws, manufacture, transportation or sale of Category 1 drugs, etomidate included, is a capital offense and is punishable by death.